-Do you crave a fine-dining experience but the typical small portions get in the way?
-We can help you recreate the experience right at home, guaranteeing a fulfilled belly and a satisfied palate.
+Do you crave a fine-dining experience but still want to feel full after?
+We can help you recreate the experience right at home, and guarantee a fulfilled belly and a satisfied palate.

-In less than 15 minutes, you’ll have a tender, flaky salmon with crispy skin, and piled underneath a fresh mix of green bundles.
-It is a pleasing experience that asks for nothing in return.
+In less than 15 minutes, you’ll have a tender, flaky salmon fillet with crispy skin, sitting on a bed of green bundles.
+It is a truly delectable experience.

-If you’re in a hurry, click “jump to recipe” to see how this recipe unfolds in detail.
-Or, take your time reading on to learn about:
+If you’re in a hurry, click “jump to recipe” to go straight to the recipe card.
+Or, take your time and read on to learn about:

 Is Pan Fried Salmon Healthy?

 Yes, it is.
-Salmon is an all-time healthy food, and pan-frying is a cooking method that uses very little grease.
+Salmon is an all-round healthy food, and pan-frying is a cooking method that uses very little grease.

-Different from other fish, salmon is the richest source of omega 3.
-This is a rare kind of good fat with scientifically proven health impacts, one of which is lower risks of heart disease.
+Different from other fish, salmon is one of the richest sources of omega 3.
+It’s scientifically proven to have positive health impacts, including lowering the risk of heart disease.

-Check our other salmon recipes to include more salmon into your diet:
+This health-promoting fish can be enjoyed in many different ways.
+Check out our other salmon recipes to help you include more salmon in your diet:

-- Salmon Burger Recipe: a less-cholesterol burger alternative that comes together in 30 minutes, tastes better and does the body good.
-The patty’s juicy and the greens are extra fresh.
+Salmon Burger Recipe: a lower-cholesterol burger alternative that comes together in 30 minutes, tastes better and does the body good.
+The patties are juicy and the greens are extra fresh.

-- Broiled Salmon Recipe: a hassle-free eat that takes 20 minutes, packs nutrients, and nurtures the soul.
-Who knew quinoa can taste so good?
+Broiled Salmon Recipe: a hassle-free eat that takes 20 minutes, packs nutrients, and nurtures the soul.
+Who knew quinoa could taste so good?

-But the benefits of this dish doesn’t stop here, as we don’t serve the fish alone like most recipes may.
-We’re whipping up a quick accompaniment with arugula, fennel bulbs and chickpeas, nutritious ingredients packed with vitamins, minerals, and fiber.
+More later, the benefits of this dish don’t stop here.
+We’re also whipping up a quick accompaniment of arugula, fennel bulbs and chickpeas, all delicious ingredients packed with vitamins, minerals, and fiber.

 How Many Calories Are in Pan Fried Salmon?

-As mentioned earlier, the “fried” part may give an impression of a greasy, unhealthy dish, but it does not.
+As mentioned earlier, the “fried” part may give the impression of a greasy, unhealthy dish, but it’s not.
 The fish alone requires little oil to fry, and only yields around 250 calories.

 It is the salad that brings the meal’s total calories to more than 450.
 The added calories come from olive oil, a little bit of butter, dressing, chickpeas, and veggies.